Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 ## Discussion

 When the dense matrix is low-dimensional and only a single thread is used, Julia compares very favorably with, and often beats, `SuiteSparseGraphBLAS.jl`.
 When 2 threads are available and the sparse matrix is stored in row-major orientation `SuiteSparseGraphBLAS.jl` begins to pull ahead significantly.
-Once a full 16 threads are used `SuiteSparseGraphBLAS.jl` is between 7 and 15 times faster on all tested matrices.
+Once a full 16 threads are used `SuiteSparseGraphBLAS.jl` on row-major matrices is between *8 and 31 times faster on all tested matrices.*

 `SuiteSparse:GraphBLAS` uses well over a dozen subalgorithms for matrix multiplication internally to achieve this performance.
 In particular when `A` is a sparse row-oriented matrix, and `B` is a dense column oriented matrix `SuiteSparse:GraphBLAS` will switch to a highly optimized dot-product algorithm, which is often much faster than the saxpy based algorithm used when `A` is column oriented.